 Having a squeaking shoe is just plain annoying.
 This usually happens with an old pair of shoes.
 (If it happened with a pair of new shoes, they may just need to be broken in.
 On the other hand, they could just be defective.
 You should check for squeaking when you try them on before buying.)

-Fortunately, like any other problem, there are ways you can do to stop a shoe from squeaking.
+Fortunately, like any other problem, there are ways you can make the shoe stop squeaking.
 In this post, I will share with you some tips to fix this problem.

-There are a million ways you can do to solve this problem.
-However, in this post, I will only share two major techniques that I found really worked for me.
+There are dozens of things you can do to solve this problem.
+However, in this post, I will describe those that are actually proven to work.

 So, without further ado, let’s start.

-This video demonstrates how to apply baby powder in the squeaking shoes.
+This video demonstrates how to apply baby powder in the squeaky shoes.

 The kitchen towel or paper towel will help hold the insoles in place so that they will not move around.
 When that happens, you’ll hear no more squeaking when you’re wearing the shoes.

 There are many alternative materials you can use.
 In fact, in emergency situations, you can use napkins.
 Follow the same strategy and you’re good to go.

 The only drawback of this technique is that the paper towel, or whatever paper you used, is not durable enough to last long.
 In most cases, you need to change the paper underneath the insole before wearing your shoes again.

 Apply some saddle soap or coconut oil to stop a shoe from squeaking.